astronomer/docs/learn/custom-xcom-backends-tutorial.md

     - Instantiates an [`WasbHook`](https://registry.astronomer.io/providers/microsoft-azure/modules/wasbhook) using the `azure_xcom_backend_conn` connection that was defined in [Step 3](#step-3-create-a-connection).
     - Creates a unique `filename` using the [`uuid` package](https://docs.python.org/3/library/uuid.html).
-    - Uses the `run_id` and `task_id` from the Airflow context to define the `blob_key` under which the file will be saved in the blob.
+    - Uses the `run_id` and `task_id` from the Airflow context to define the `blob_key` under which the file will be saved in the Azure Blob Storage container.
     - Writes the `value` that is being pushed to XComs to a JSON file.
-    - Uploads the JSON file to the blob.
+    - Uploads the JSON file to Azure Blob Storage.
     - Creates a `reference_string` using the `blob_key` that is written to the Airflow metadata database as a regular XCom.

     The `.deserialize_value()` method: